Menu

 Scientific management theory, also called classical management theory, entered the mainstream in the early 1900s with an emphasis on increasing worker productivity.
 Although life has changed greatly since then, there are still many ways that classical management theory can benefit your business today.

 Developed by Frederick Taylor, the classical theory of management advocated a scientific study of tasks and the workers responsible for them.
 Scientific management theory aimed to provide workers with the tools necessary for maximizing their efficiency and output.
 The theory requires managers to observe employees thoroughly as they complete tasks to determine where problems arise and how time is lost.
-With their new knowledge, managers can break down projects into a series of assignments.
-From there, they can appoint the person who is the best fit for each task based on their individual skills.
-The scientific theory of management is considered better suited to businesses based on repetitive tasks, such as a factory.

-To understand if it’s best for your organization, you need to know the foundation of classical management theory.
+To understand if classical management theory is best for your organization, you need to know the foundation of it.
+Classical and scientific management theory is based on four main principles:

 The main principles can be applied to a variety of contemporary industries beyond production in a factory.
 They encourage managers to be observant and present in daily office activity, employees to excel in their roles, workplaces to be focused and organized and employees to be financially rewarded for the work they complete.